oracle-livelabs/oci/oci-apm-getstarted/08-construct-query/construct-query.md

 	Explanations:

 	* The **CASE** expression returns a value when the first condition is met.
 	* The **SUM** function in the query counts the occurrences within each group.
-In this example, it indicates the number of cases that when the **ApmrumClickElementId** is set to the element **'/html/body/app-root/app-prod-list/div/div[3]/div[4]/mat-card/mat-card-actions/button/span'**, indicating the element was clicked.
+In this example, it indicates the number of cases when the **ApmrumClickElementId** is set to the element **'/html/body/app-root/app-prod-list/div/div[3]/div[4]/mat-card/mat-card-actions/button/span'**, indicating the element was clicked.
 	* A new column **“Button”** is added
 	* If the element is clicked, it returns **“clicked”** as a value in the **Button** column
 	* If not clicked, it returns **“-”** as a value in the **Button** column